Files Submission

 Files web page: ‘Add new file via terminal’ button

-2. A Move Data dialogue is displayed.
+A Move Data dialog is displayed.
 Follow the instructions displayed then, click the Process button to submit the file(s) to the profile.

-Move Data dialogue: Input the filename(s) returned after having ran the $ ls - F1 command in the terminal.
-Then, click the Process button.
+Move Data dialog: Input the file name(s) returned after having ran the $

 Paste the copied command in the terminal